Asian shares bounce back, but rising U.S. yields pose risks

 TOKYO (Reuters) - Asian shares eked out modest gains on Thursday, clawing back sharp losses from earlier this week, however, rising U.S. bond yields and interest rates could dampen investors’ optimism toward the global economic outlook.

-The U.S. Federal Reserve kept interest rates on hold as expected at its first policy meeting in 2018 on Wednesday but flagged interest policy tightening later this year.
+The U.S. Federal Reserve flagged interest policy tightening later this year and upgraded inflation outlook, at its policy meeting that ended on Wednesday, its first in 2018 and last to be chaired by Janet Yellen, who will be replaced by governor Jerome Powell on Feb 3.
+It kept interest rates on hold as expected.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.1 percent in early trade, slowly recovering after Tuesday's 1.4 percent fall.
-Japan's Nikkei .N225 also gained, rising 0.5 percent from a four-week low hit the previous day.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.1 percent in early trade, slowly recovering after Tuesday’s 1.4 percent fall.
+Japan’s Nikkei also gained, rising 1.3 percent from a four-week low hit the previous day.

+U.S. S&P 500 mini futures gained 0.4 percent in Asian trade on Thursday, helped by 1.4 percent gains in Facebook in after-hours trading following the company’s solid earnings.

+Later in the day, three U.S. tech giants, Apple, Google parent Alphabet and Amazon.com will announce earnings.

 “The U.S. is cutting tax and spending $1.5 trillion in infrastructure when the economy is really strong.
 There would be little wonder if the economy overheats,” said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

+Investors’ inflation expectations have also risen to 3 1/2-year high of 2.12 percent based on the so-called breakeven inflation (BEI) rate calculated by the gap between conventional bonds and inflation-protected bonds.

-U.S. interest rate futures are now almost fully pricing in three rate hikes this year, with some now talking about the possibility of four rate hikes.
+U.S. interest rate futures are now almost fully pricing in three rate hikes this year, compared to twice at the start of year, with some now talking about the possibility of four rate hikes.

+“The dollar’s weakness and higher oil prices are boosting inflation expectations in the United States, which in turn is boosting U.S. bond yields,” said Shuji Shirota, head of macro economic strategy at HSBC Securities.

-On Wall Street, the S&P 500 .SPX erased earlier gains to end almost flat, up 0.05 percent at 2,823.81.
-The Dow Jones Industrial Average .DJI was up 0.28 percent, however, most of the benchmark's gains were driven by a 4.9 percent rise in index heavyweight Boeing (BA.N) following its strong earnings.
-Stripping out Boeing's rally, the index would have been down 0.18 percent.
+On Wall Street on Wednesday, the S&P 500 erased earlier gains to end almost flat, up 0.05 percent at 2,823.81.
+The Dow Jones Industrial Average was up 0.28 percent, however, most of the benchmark’s gains were driven by a 4.9 percent rise in index heavyweight Boeing following its strong earnings.
+Stripping out Boeing’s rally, the index would have been down 0.18 percent.

 Although rising U.S. yields lent some support for the dollar, the U.S. currency lacked momentum as investors are focusing more on a fresher theme of exit from stimulus in other economies, such as the euro zone.

-The euro EUR= traded at $1.2415, consolidating after having hit a 3-year high of $1.2538 hit on Jan.
+The euro traded at $1.2420, consolidating after having hit a 3-year high of $1.2538 hit on Jan.
 25, as investors bet the European Central Bank will be laying the groundwork for ending its asset purchase and raising interest rates.

-The Chinese yuan is also strengthening, with the Thomson Reuters/HKEX Global CNY index .RXYY, rising to 97.11 by Wednesday, its highest level since June 2016, having risen 4.7 percent from its May 2017 low of 92.76.
+The Chinese yuan is also strengthening, with the Thomson Reuters/HKEX Global CNY index, rising to 97.14 , its highest level since June 2016, having risen 4.7 percent from its May 2017 low of 92.76.

 Oil prices rebounded after their slide earlier this week as strong demand for gasoline and distillate products and news that OPEC countries maintained heavy supply cuts in January offset the impact of rise in U.S. oil inventories.

-U.S. crude futures CLc1 gained 0.3 percent to $64.94 per barrel in early trade after gaining 7.7 percent in January, the best month for the contract since September.
+U.S. crude futures gained 0.1 percent to $64.79 per barrel in early trade after gaining 7.7 percent in January, the best month for the contract since September.

 Reporting by Hideyuki Sano; Editing by Sam Holmes